-We will incur a SEC registration fee of US\$16,502.93, and will also incur printing costs, legal fees and expenses, accounting fees and expenses, and others listing and qualifications fees in connection with the offering of securities.
+We will incur a SEC registration fee of US\$16,365, and will also incur printing costs, legal fees and expenses, accounting fees and expenses, and others in connection with the offering of securities.
 Expenses of any of the securities offered by this prospectus will be set forth in the applicable prospectus supplement(s) relating to the offering of those securities.
-We will pay all expenses in connection with the distribution of the common shares being sold by the selling shareholder, except for the underwriting discounts and selling commissions payable by, and all legal fees and expenses of legal counsel associated with the review of the Registration Statement for, the selling shareholder, if any.